andrezaumbelino/andrezaumbelino/README.md

 </p>

 ### 👩🏾‍💻 About Me
 Hi!
-I'm **Andreza Santos**, a Data Science graduate from Le Wagon Bootcamp.
+I'm **Andreza Santos**, a **Data Analyst** passionate about turning complex data into actionable insights that drive business performance.
-With a background in business operations and customer success, I'm transitioning into Data Science to apply Python, SQL, and Machine Learning to solve real-world problems and support data-driven strategies.
+With a strong background in **business operations and customer success**, I combine analytical thinking with a practical understanding of how data supports real-world decision-making.

+I completed the **Le Wagon Data Science Bootcamp** (360h), where I strengthened my skills in **Python, SQL, and data visualization**.
+Since then, I’ve been focused on developing **BI dashboards, KPI tracking systems, and analytics workflows** to improve efficiency and optimize processes.

-**Currently open to opportunities** as a Data Analyst / Business Analyst where I can create business impact with SQL, Python, Power BI, and data-driven process improvement.
+**Currently open to Data Analyst and Business Analyst opportunities**, where I can apply Python, SQL, and Power BI to build data-driven solutions that generate measurable business impact.

 ---